melazzini/micromsp430/README.md

 ## Objeсtives

-The main objective is to write code to control all the peripherals, possibly with some limitations, which can be overcome writing specific traditional c-msp430 code.
+The main objective is to write code to control all the peripherals, possibly with some limitations, which can be overcome by writing specific traditional c-msp430 code.

 The second objective and possibly the easiest to achieve is to demonstrate a way to write simple c++ code to control mcu.